U-Haul Truck Accident Lawyers

 The last thing that most people think about when renting U-Haul vehicle is how devastating a U-Haul accident can be and the responsibility involved in getting behind the wheel of a large truck.
 U-Haul cannot be excused, however, as it often rents out vehicles that should never leave its lots.

 The U-Haul truck accident lawyers at Rosenfeld Injury Lawyers LLC seek just and fair compensation on behalf of the victims of these tragic accidents.
 We can maximize the compensation clients receive by identifying the involvement of each party and directing litigation at those who are truly responsible.

-Depending on the needs of the person renting, U-Haul has made many types of vans, trucks and trailers available to those seeking to make a move across town or to another state.
-Most drivers have no experience driving large trucks or towing trailers and inexperience is one of the contributing factors to rental truck accidents.
+Depending on the needs of the person renting, U-Haul has made many kinds of vans, trucks, and trailers available to those seeking to make a move across town or to another state.
+Most drivers have no experience driving large trucks, or towing trailers and inexperience is one of the contributing factors to rental truck accidents.
 The most common types of U-Haul accidents include the following.

 - Loss of trailer control.
 Because many drivers have little to no experience towing a trailer, they are not able to make the needed corrections when a rented trailer begins to sway or lose control.
 Runaway trailer and trailer sway accidents can result.